alonisser/introduction-rabbitmq/presentation.md

         self.publish(message)
 ```

+--

 Now, if the mailer message queue binded to SendEmailCommandMessage is persistent (and it should be) then the event would just wait in the queue until
-The mailer app is ready to consume it, maybe after a tired programmer woke up and deployed some fixing code to the unhandledException..
+The mailer app is ready to consume it..

+Maybe after a tired programmer woke up and deployed some fixing code to the UnhandledException..

 All the expected emails, in the expected order, would still be sent. and the sending app does not need to know anything about the state of the mailer app.

 ---

 # Event driven
+## Lets move to an "Event driven" example

-* Event notifies other services that "SOMETHING HAPPENED", It's up to them what to do with this.
+* An event notifies other services that "SOMETHING HAPPENED", It's up to them what to do with this.

 * We don't tell the remote service "WHAT TO DO", we don't even know who would the downstream consumers be.

-* The number of consumers can change overtime, as needs change, develop, etc.
+* The number of consumers can change overtime, as needs change and develop, etc.

+---

+# Event driven

-* An event can be as "thin" as a name with semantic meaning:
+### An event can be as "thin" as a name with semantic meaning:

+--

 ```python
 class UserLoggedIn(object):